Deer Ridge Park Overview

 Fish Creek Provincial Park

-10 minutes south, extensive natural area with river access
+10 minutes south, vast natural area with river access

 Sue Higgins Dog Park